carriercomm/Neophytos/README.md

 The server has now been configured and setup for the account _hdk392Ej_.
 The _hdk392Ej_ serves as the username and password combination.
 I recommend using something much longer.
 If you are intent on using something resembling more of a username and password combination then you could do something along the lines of _username.password_ and replace each with the respective username and password.

 _I would like to add support in later for a more securish (at least looking) account database.
 At the moment the server and client are still in development and this is not by any means the final form but simply represents a roughed in system._

+To start the server you will need to issue the following commands for Golang.

+    GOPATH="/home/kmcguire/project/goserver"
+    export GOPATH
+    go run ./src/main.go

+Where `GOPATH` specifies the directory `goserver` included when you download the project repository.
+You can also build an executable using `go`, but I will leave that as an excercise for you for now!